tjmahr/2015_Coartic/data/README.md

     + `ImageL`, `ImageR`: Gaze located within the left/right image.
     + `tracked`: Gaze located onscreen but not within the left/right image.
     + `NA`: Gaze not tracked.
-- `GazeByImageAOI`: Location of the gaze onscreen, expressed as an target/distractor/other.
+- `GazeByImageAOI`: Location of the gaze onscreen, expressed as target/distractor/other.
     + `Target`, `Distractor`: Gaze located within the Target/Distractor image.
     + `tracked`: Gaze located onscreen but not within the Target/Distractor